Enhanced weathering: Natural mineral weathering and ocean acidification

 The carbonate minerals then eventually sink from the ocean surface to the ocean floor.
 Most of the carbonate is redissolved in the deep ocean as it sinks.

 Over geological time periods these processes are thought to stabilize the Earth's climate.
-The ratio of carbon dioxide in the atmosphere as a gas (CO_{2}) to the quantity of carbon dioxide converted into carbonate is regulated by a chemical equilibrium: in case of a change of this equilibrium state, it takes theoretically (if no other alteration is happening during this time) thousands of years to establish a new equilibrium state.
+The ratio of carbon dioxide in the atmosphere as a gas (CO_{2}) to the quantity of carbon dioxide converted into carbonate is regulated by a chemical equilibrium: in the case of a change of this equilibrium state, it takes theoretically (if no other alteration is happening during this time) thousands of years to establish a new equilibrium state.

 For silicate weathering, the theoretical net effect of dissolution and precipitation is 1 mol of sequestered for every mol of Ca^{2+} or Mg^{2+} weathered out of the mineral.
 Given that some of the dissolved cations react with existing alkalinity in the solution to form CO_{3}^{2−} ions, the ratio is not exactly 1:1 in natural systems but is a function of temperature and partial pressure.
 The net sequestration of carbonate weathering reaction and carbonate precipitation reaction is zero.